azmu0520/js-savollari/README.md

 **9. Generators:**

-A generator is a function that can stop midway and then continue from where it stopped.
-In short, a generator appears to be a function but it behaves like an `iterator`.

 Generator bu funksiya hisoblanib ma'lum nuqtada to'xtab va yana qaytadan o'sha joydan boshlab davom etadi.
 Qisqa qilib aytganda generator funksiya ga o'xshagani bilan u `iterator` kabi ishlaydi

 ```js